AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports.md

 ## Learner Transcripts {#LearnerTranscripts-1}

-Adobe Captivate Prime enables the administrators of an organization to generate the transcripts associated with learners.
+Adobe Learning Manager enables the administrators of an organization to generate the transcripts associated with learners.
 The Learner Transcript report carries the following:

 1. Learner Transcript: Learning Activity Dashboard
 1. Skill: Skill Dashboard